 - Connected and autonomous vehicles

 "We need to work with innovative thinkers to create the solutions, and meet the future needs of our road users, communities and stakeholders."Mike Wilson, Chief Highways Engineer

-Defining innovation and research at Highways England
+Defining innovation and research at National Highways

 For us, research is the creation of new knowledge through investigating data, trends and exploring novel ideas.
 This helps us to guide future plans and commitments.

 Innovation takes that new knowledge and uses it to test those ideas, solutions or technology.
 We can then develop them into better ways of delivering our key outcomes and solving problems.